DimensionDev/Mask-VI/README.md

 ## Appendix 3: Trademark Policy

-The word "Maskbook" and the shape "The Laughing Mask" are registered trademarks of several jurisdiction-specific entities of @DimensionDev across jurisdictions.
+The word "Mask" and the shape "The Laughing Mask" are registered trademarks of several jurisdiction-specific entities of @DimensionDev across jurisdictions.

 This specification grants any reader to use these trademarks on a royalty-free, temporary, and revokable basis.
 Any use must comply with the latest version of this specification, unless otherwise authorized with a dedicated written permission.
 This specification may be updated without prior notification.
 Appropriate trademark holding entities reserve the right to revoke the permission being granted hereby.